Layr-Labs/eigenda/README.md

 An ephemeral memory store backend can be used for faster feedback testing when testing rollup integrations.
 To target this feature, use the CLI flags `--memstore.enabled`, `--memstore.expiration`.

-### S3 Fallback
+### Storage Fallback
-An optional S3 fallback `--s3.backup` can be triggered to ensure resiliency when **reading**.
-When enabled, a blob is persisted to S3 after being successfully dispersed using the keccak256 hash of the existing commitment for the entity key.
-In the event that blobs cannot be read from EigenDA, they will then be retrieved from S3.
+An optional storage fallback CLI flag `--routing.fallback-targets` can be leveraged to ensure resiliency when **reading**.
+When enabled, a blob is persisted to a fallback target after being successfully dispersed.
+Fallback targets use the keccak256 hash of the existing EigenDA commitment as their key, for succinctness.
+In the event that blobs cannot be read from EigenDA, they will then be retrieved in linear order from the provided fallback targets.

+### Storage Caching
+An optional storage caching CLI flag `--routing.cache-targets` can be leveraged to ensure less redundancy and more optimal reading.
+When enabled, a blob is persisted to each cache target after being successfully dispersed using the keccak256 hash of the existing EigenDA commitment for the fallback target key.
+This ensure second order keys are succinct.
+Upon a blob retrieval request, the cached targets are first referenced to read the blob data before referring to EigenDA.

 ## Metrics